ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 **Specific example from the genetic modifications object schema change:**

-Up until schema version 6 for the genetic modifications object, one of the possible enums for "purpose" property was "validation".
-As a part of schema version upate to 7, "validation" was removed and instead the term "characterization" was added.
+Up until schema version 6 for the genetic modifications object, "validation" was an enum for the "purpose" property.
+As a part of schema version update to 7, "validation" was removed and instead the term "characterization" was added.

         "purpose":{